-For SY 21-22, RSPs will continue documentation of MTSS supports in Frontline in the RTI portal.
-The service line in Frontline should clearly define the tier of support and the related area of concern (e.g., receptive vocabulary, fine motor grasp, etc.).
+RSPs document MTSS supports in Frontline in the RTI portal.
+The service line in Frontline should clearly define the tier of support and the related area of concern (e.g., functional mobility, fine motor,, etc.).
 The comment for the note should contain the following elements:

-- Identification of the intervention activity/activities - Description of the student's response to the intervention (quantitative and qualitative information) - Quantitative includes accuracy percentage, number of trials/opportunities, etc. - Qualitative includes level of prompting/dependence (i.e., moderate verbal prompts, tactile cues, maximum supports, etc.), behaviors impacting/contributing to progress, etc.
+- Identification of the intervention activity/activities - Description of the student's response to the intervention (quantitative and qualitative information) - Quantitative includes accuracy percentage, number of trials/opportunities, etc. - Qualitative includes level of prompting/dependence (i.e., moderate verbal prompts, tactile cues, maximum supports, etc.), behaviors impacting/contributing to progress, etc. - Explanation of the relevance of the activity to the student's MTSS plan or area of support

-• Explanation of the relevance of the activity to the student's MTSS plan or area of support While RSPs will log their service lines for MTSS in Frontline, RSPs will need to share data/progress monitoring information with the MTSS team so that it can be included in the student's overall MTSS profile which will be located in Panorama.
+While RSPs will log their service lines for MTSS in Frontline, RSPs will need to share data/progress monitoring information with the MTSS team so that it can be included in the student's overall MTSS profile which will be located in Panorama.